Asbestos Whistleblower Becomes Corrupted

 Wagner and Owens-Illinois denied an association, and Wagner even denied the claim while under oath.

-His opposing voice on such a respected panel provided continued fuel to the public debate over whether chrysotile was deadly or not.
+His opposing voice on such a respected panel fueled the public debate over whether chrysotile was deadly or not.

 What’s more, Wagner’s change in position came when evidence was mounting on all fronts that all forms of asbestos were related to mesothelioma.